ghostwriter-aa/ghostwriter/README.md

        --sufficient_tokens=500
    ```

-7a.
-Possible: run baseline_model/data_exploration.ipynb* to get see a comparison of probabilities for tokens to appear in
+8. Optional: run baseline_model/data_exploration.ipynb to get see a comparison of probabilities for tokens to appear in different personas.
-different personas.

-8. Run find_best_tokens.ipynb, which will find the best 1-gram single token classifiers.
+9. Run find_best_tokens.ipynb, which will find the best 1-gram single token classifiers.
 Those will be saved to a file
    for later use.
 In the end of it, you will have the base log-likelihood based model, which achieves ±0.79 accuracy,
    using the 40 best tokens ("best" - in the sense of most accurate 1-gram classifiers).

-9. Optional: run additional basic models (base_model/logistic_regression.ipynb, base_model/decision_trees.ipynb), and / or
-   more data exploration (base_model/data_exploration_40_best_tokens.ipynb).
+10. Optional: run additional basic models (baseline_model/logistic_regression.ipynb, baseline_model/decision_trees.ipynb), and / or more data exploration (baseline_model/data_exploration_40_best_tokens.ipynb).

-*(Note: ipynb are saved as .py files in the repository, and can be converted to notebooks.)